• Skip to primary navigation

 Here is a list of the simple ingredients that you will require to make this delicious soup.

-• 500 g leeks - leeks are a wonderful ingredient and help give the soup a mild yet sweet onion flavor.
+• leeks - leeks are a wonderful ingredient and help give the soup a mild yet sweet onion flavor.

-• 500 g potatoes - choose any type of waxy potatoes (such as red bliss and peewees) or medium-starch potatoes (such as Yukon Gold).
+• potatoes - choose any type of waxy potatoes (such as red bliss and peewees) or medium-starch potatoes (such as Yukon Gold).

-• 3 tablespoons olive oil - or your favorite paleo, whole 30 or low-carb cooking oil.
+• olive oil (not pictured) - or your preferred choice of cooking oil.

-How to make Instant Pot Potato and leek Soup
+how to make Instant Pot potato and leek soup with bacon

 Instant Pot set to saute and displaying hot